Which of the following is a key goal of building codes?

 Prepare for the Fundamentals of Code Calculations Test with our study materials.
 Use our flashcards and multiple-choice questions, each offering hints and detailed explanations to enhance your learning.
 Ace your exam!

-A primary goal of building codes is to ensure public safety and welfare.
-Building codes are regulations set by local, state, or national authorities that dictate the minimum construction standards to protect the health, safety, and welfare of the general public.
-This includes aspects such as structural integrity, fire safety, electrical safety, and accessibility features.
+The primary goal of building codes is to ensure public safety and welfare.
+These codes establish minimum requirements for the construction and occupancy of buildings to protect the health, safety, and general welfare of the public.
+They cover various aspects such as structural integrity, fire safety, accessibility, and sanitation.
+By adhering to these codes, construction practices are regulated to minimize risks associated with building failures, accidents, or other hazards that could harm occupants or the community.

 Subscribe